1) What are competencies?

 The assessment process is still being determined by the University Senate Ad Hoc Committee on Shared Competencies.

 The timeline is as follows:

 - IEA will compile and share information on assessment options/models for the Ad Hoc Committee to consider and recommend.
 The Ad Hoc Committee, in consultation with the Provost and Associate Deans handling curriculum, will make a recommendation for an assessment model.
-The model will likely involve the assessment of student assignments in designated courses, using a standardized rubric.
+IN PROGRESS.

 - IEA will meet with academic programs to discuss the mapping drafts.
 Academic programs will have the opportunity to discuss the mapping drafts with department faculty and revise accordingly.